31 October 2017

 Interiors with Ocean Views

 If you’re lucky enough to shoot a property with

 The bright sun will better enhance the view and bring out details.
 If the weather isn’t so great, don’t worry, we can apply our image enhancement edit and apply a more appealing sky.

-Artistic or feature shots are great to use for important spaces, such as living rooms, dining areas and kitchens.
-The first point to remember is to be aware of items in the front of your frame, such as bowls of fruit or candles, you want to make sure they are something appealing.
+Artistic or feature shots are great to use for important spaces, such as living rooms, dining areas, and kitchens.
+The first point to remember is to be aware of items in the front of your

 For a professional look, we recommend using something to break up the image, such as placing something in the foreground of the shot.

 They are easy to miss, but always be aware of powerline and power poles when taking external shots.
 They are often hard to miss, as they can even pop up in internal shots when not being